 7. Treat your body well.

 Experts agree that getting regular exercise helps people manage stress.
 And eating well helps kids’ body get the right fuel to function at its best.
-You as a parent may want to make a judgement call as to whether you feel they could benefit from using relaxing supplements like phenibut.
-You can actually buy phenibut HCL powder online.

 8. Solve the little problems.